Travelling in Central Africa – Why are we moving faster?

 The last few countries were tough.
 If you look at any government travel advice, you’ll find them marked with “Do not travel”.
 We were leaving Benin as more governments were changing the north part of Benin into a “do not travel zone”.

-We spent five days in Lagos, Nigeria which sadly has some of the highest crime rates around.
+We spent five days in Lagos, Nigeria, which sadly has some of the highest crime rates.
 The most common question we get about travelling here is, ‘Is it safe to walk around Lagos, Nigeria“?

 The north of the country is considered unsafe due to Boko Haram.
 The eastern border with Cameroon is also off-limits, so our plan to overland to Cameroon had to change.

-Cameroon has its own internal conflict and the politics are currently heating up too.
-Whilst we were here the opposition leader has been arrested and we were told a few times to avoid Douala if we can.
+Cameroon has its own internal conflict, and politics are currently heating up, too.
+While we were here, the opposition leader was arrested, and we were told a few times to avoid Douala if we could.

 Africa Travel Advice Feb 2019